*This post has been updated with the new FreeStyle program. (Updates are in red font)

 10. Make-ahead Grab-and-Go Breakfasts you can refrigerate, or freeze, until you are ready to eat them.

-Here are a few make-ahead and freeze (or refrigerate) breakfast ideas… (Smart Points calculated with the Weight Watcher Recipe Builder)
+Here are a few make-ahead and freeze (or refrigerate) breakfast ideas… (WW FreeStyle Smart Points calculated with the Weight Watcher Recipe Builder)

-Mexican Breakfast Burritos (4 WW SP per burrito) from Weight Watchers.
+4 WW SP 6 per burrito) from Weight Watchers.
 Prepare 6 of these burritos at the beginning of the week and wrap them in foil in the fridge.
-Pull one out each morning and microwave them for a few seconds!
+Pull one out each morning and microwave them for a few seconds! (no idea why this one went up in SP)

 Gluten free lemon poppy seed muffin (5 WW SP per muffin) from LaLoosh.
 Don’t these look delicious!?